uiokky5/wenhao2/README.md

 ![6-mon](imgs/6-mons.png)
 - Collaborated on advancing the project in predicting brain age using local image features of T1-MRI scans.
 - Optimized and enhanced the Local U-Net for Brain Age Prediction by utilizing the Swin Transformer Block.
 The code has been open-sourced and is available at [Wan Lab](https://github.com/wan-mlab/Swin-U-NET).
-- Received a letter of [recommendation](https://drive.google.com/file/d/1x6AKoVjEhMmwiqkJ1dMhTrJyqyB2seD-/view?usp=sharing).
+- Secured a Strong Recommendation.

 ### 2023